williamw520/toposort/Algorithm.md

 on any other root sets coming after it, thus the sequence of successively removed root sets forms a topological order.

+## Dependence Free Subsets

-By definition, the nodes in a root set have no dependence among themselves;
+The nodes in a root set have no dependence among themselves since root nodes by definition depend on no other nodes.
+These dependence-free nodes in a root set allow parallel processing within the scope of the root set.
-that's why they are selected as the root nodes to begin with.

 When the nodes of all the root sets are lining up in the order of the root sets, they form a topological order, too.

-Further, the nodes in a root set are dependence free from each other, allowing parallel processing within the scope of the root set.
+## Cyclic Node Detection

 A "rooted" list is used to track whether a node has become a root node.
-When examining the dependents of a root node to find the next set of roots, if a dependent is already in the rooted list, it means it has become a root before.
+When traversing the dependents of a root node to find the next set of roots, if a dependent is in the rooted list, it means it has already become a root before.
 That means a cycle exists in the graph linking an already rooted node as a dependent for another node.

+Instead of aborting, the traversing of the dependent of a root node can be merely skipped.
+This stops going into the cycle and allows the algorithm to continue with the rest of the nodes.
+A partial list of the topological order nodes can be produced at the end.

+After the main iteration, any nodes not in the "rooted" list can be classified as parts of the cycles since they were not reachable due to the prior cycle skipping when traversing the dependents of root nodes.